Step-by-step instruction how to make these, with some experiments after completion:

 Now put some heat-shrink on it

-to hide your soldering to make it fancier to write a value and you’re ready.
+to hide your soldering to make it fancier to write a value and it’s done.

 First, measure the resistance with multimeter.
 I got 49.6 Ohm measured, which falls into 1% precision of resistors I used.